hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

     return aug_img, aug_mask
 ```

 - Fix the last layer of the model.
 Here we remark that the dtype of the last layer should be `float32`.
-To do that, in the model part, we add some trick lines:
+To do that, in the model part, we add some tricks:

 ```python
 model = sm.Unet(